SEMIBEGUN 005: GOTTA SWITCH ON TO GO OFF

 Air Date: August 3, 2022

 In 1968 Wendy Carlos released Switched-On Bach, a virtuosic demonstration of the Moog's musical capabilities through arrangements of pieces by baroque composer J.S.
 Bach.
-The certified platinum album introduced and legitimized the synthesizer to many and spawned countless imitations ranging from charming to utterly bizarre: Switched-On Nashville, Switched-On Santa, Turned On Joplin, The Happy Moog!, and The Sounds Of Love...A To Zzzz (Sensually Sinthesized), just a few of the records that make it into this episode.
-An hour of fun, questionable, and surprising electrified tunes from this pivotal point in electronic music history.
+The certified platinum album introduced and legitimized the synthesizer to many and spawned countless imitations ranging from charming to utterly bizarre: Switched-On Nashville, Switched-On Santa, Turned On Joplin, The Happy Moog!, and The Sounds Of Love...A To Zzzz (Sensually Sinthesized), to name a few.
+When mainstream acts like the Doors had only featured the instrument in brief moments of dramatic sound design, a diversity of genres tried fully synthesized sound on for size through these novelty records.
+Anything could electrify, no matter how far flung——classical, country, rhythm and blues, patriotic songs, Christmas music, and so on.
+Although at times questionable in its results, the experimentation with electronic sound and its products provides a supplemental narrative within that of academic electronic music history.
+An hour of fun, odd, and surprising electrified tunes from this pivotal point!

 TRACKS